skilldrick/easyforth/index.markdown

 Every new programming language you learn helps you think about problems in new ways.
 Forth is super easy to learn, but it requires you to think in a different way than you're used to, so it's a perfect language to broaden your coding horizons.

+I'm going to assume that you know at least one other programming language, and have a basic idea of how stacks work as a data structure.

 ## Adding Some Numbers